Honest CBD OPS Review: Pros & Cons (July 2021)

 Products 3/5

-CBD OPS offers CBD oil, capsules, and a gel, which is a pretty good variety.
-However, I’d like to see more strength options, especially for the tincture.
+CBD OPS offers CBD oil, gel, and powder, which is decent variety.
+However, I’d like to see more CBD oil strengths and capsules.

-CBD OPS products are priced slightly below the market average, so you’re not getting a bad deal.
-However, there are cheaper options from more reputable brands.
+CBD OPS products are averagely priced.
+Tthere are cheaper options from more reputable brands.

 CBD OPS claims to use hemp grown in Oklahoma without the use of pesticides.
-However, it doesn’t provide enough details about whether the hemp is organic and how it’s grown.
+However, it doesn’t provide much more detail about how this hemp is grown and processed.

 Customer Service & Reputation 4/5